jsenv/jsenv-template-node-package/docs/commonjs_compat/commonjs_compat.md

 # How to remove CommonJS compatibility

-Follow these steps to remove the CommonJS build from this repository.
+Follow these steps to remove the CommonJS compatibility from this repository.

 1. Remove `&& npm run dist` from `"prepublishOnly"` in [package.json](../../package.json#L59)
 2. Remove `"dist"`, `"build-dev"`, `"build-prod"` from `"scripts"` in [package.json](../../package.json#L46)